-4. Transform E. coli with the ligation product
+3. Transform E. coli with the ligation product

 - a.
 For each experimental shRNA template, use the whole volume of ligation product for transformation. - b.
 Follow the manufacturer's protocol for transforming the competent cells. - c.
-Plate an appropriate amount of cells on LB plates with 50 μg/ml ampicillin and grow overnight at 37°C. - d.
-You could expect to get at least 10-fold more colonies in experimental samples in comparison with negative control (vector-only ligation reaction).
+Plate an appropriate amount of cells on LB plates with 50 $\mu g/ml$ ampicillin and grow overnight at 37°C. - d.
+You can expect to get at least 10-fold more colonies in the experimental samples in comparison with the negative control (vector-only ligation reaction).